igromanru/Igromanrus-Habitica-Library/README.md

 ### Initialize the Library
 **Set authorization headers**
 To be able to call API function from inside the Library, the Library needs to get the request headers set with the UserId and API Token.
-To ensure that the headers are set every time a function is called in your script, you can call the `initialize` middle in the script (outside of any functions).
+To ensure that the headers are set every time a function is called in your script, you can call the `initialize` function middle in the script (outside of any functions).
 Preferably it should be done after the global variables are set.
 Example:
 ```js